oxiadenine/ktor-webapi/README.md

 To create and migrate the database:

-1. Initialize database with `./gradlew flywayInfo`
-2. Migrate database with `./gradlew flywayMigrate -i`
+1. Initialize and migrate database with `./gradlew flywayMigrate -i`

 To start the Ktor server: